 Dr. Melissa Burgess Moser – Ph.D., L. Psych.

 Between 2004 and 2009, Dr. Burgess Moser engaged in clinical training at the University of Ottawa.
-In 2009, she returned home to the Maritime Provinces to complete a year-long internship at the Capital District Health Authority in Dartmouth, Nova Scotia.
+In 2009, she returned home to the Maritime provinces to complete a year-long internship at the Capital District Health Authority in Dartmouth, Nova Scotia.
 During this internship, she provided psychological assessment and treatment to patients within community mental health settings and also to those enrolled in an intensive outpatient program for eating disorders.
 In 2012, Dr. Burgess Moser obtained her Ph.D. in clinical psychology from the University of Ottawa and began working in private practice at Emmrys, Dawe, Parlee Group in Moncton, New Brunswick.
-In 2017, Emmrys Dawe Parlee Group became Maritime Psychology Clinic and she continues to enjoy working with her colleagues at this practice.
+In 2017, Emmrys Dawe Parlees Group became Maritime Psychology Clinic and she continues to enjoy working with her colleagues at this practice.

 Dr. Burgess Moser’s clinical approach is strongly rooted in attachment theory.
 This orientation gives her an understanding of clients’ emotional needs and distress, and their difficulty soothing this pain alone and within their closest relationships.
 She integrates this understanding with psychodynamic, emotion-focused, and cognitive behavioural therapies to help clients move toward their therapeutic goals.
 She also uses techniques from mindfulness-based stress reduction, acceptance and commitment therapy, motivational interviewing, and dialectical behavioral therapy.